September 17, 2018

 5. Avoid multi-tasking

 Yes, you heard that right!
 Multitasking is a myth.
 While you’re trying to accomplish multiple tasks at once, you’re really failing at all of them.
 To further elaborate on this point, there was an interesting series of experiments done by the experts at Stanford University, where they wanted to find out what edge do multitaskers have.
 Surprisingly, they had none!

-The researchers concluded the study by saying that by trying to keep focus on multiple things, multitaskers are always distracted and can’t keep their focus on one thing, hence damaging their cognitive control.
+The researchers concluded the study by saying that by trying to keep the focus on multiple things, multitaskers are always distracted and can’t keep their focus on one thing, hence damaging their cognitive control.

 When you try to multitask, you’re not fully engaged in the task at hand and are constantly moving back and forth between tasks, therefore you cannot give in your maximum effort to one task.
 This results in decreased productivity and time wastage.

 So, it’s safe to say that multitasking is not the best way to manage your time.
 Instead of squeezing more tasks into your work schedule, try to accomplish small meaningful ones that matter the most and manage your time in a better way.

 It’s highly likely that you have more than one task in line for the day.
 In order to get all of them done at the right time, batch together the similar or related tasks.
 A simple reason to do this is that different kinds of tasks demand different abilities.
 By doing similar tasks together, your brain does not switch modes- keeping you alert and focused.

 This simple time management technique for work is effective in a way that can really help you to keep all your tasks organized and prevents mental exhaustion which usually results from trying to accomplish multiple tasks during the day.

 You’re at your workstation, feeling all productive and energized, ideas are flowing and everything seems to be working fine, but this won’t last forever.
 There will come a time when you’ll zone out and feel unfocused.
 That’s the time when you need a short break!